AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-01.md

 ## What’s Next

 Now that we’ve outlined the role and importance of data engineering, the next step is to explore how data gets into a system in the first place.
-In the next post, we’ll dig into data sources and the ingestion process—how data flows from the outside world into your ecosystem.
+In the next post, we’ll dig into data sources and the ingestion process - how data flows from the outside world into your ecosystem.